vaadin/base-starter-flow-portlet/README.md

 The documentation for Vaadin Portlet support is available [here](https://github.com/vaadin/flow-and-components-documentation/blob/master/documentation/portlet-support/overview.asciidoc).

+[NOTE] Vaadin Portlet support requires Vaadin Prime subscription.
+The portlet will not work unless you have a valid license in your system.
+When logging into vaadin.com to save the license in your system, you need to restart the portal for now due to a bug.

 ## Running the portlet

 Before the portlet application can be run, it must be deployed to a portal.